 Note that fundamental research is required as opposed to applied research or methods development.
 When submitting an application, you will be asked to select a scientific discipline that PRF supports.

-The UR grant program is designed as a source of funds for faculty members in non-doctoral departments.
-It supports fundamental research and advanced scientific education in the petroleum field performed by undergraduate students.
+The UR grant program is designed as a source of funds for faculty members in non-doctoral departments to support fundamental research and advanced scientific education in the petroleum field performed by undergraduate students.
 M.S. students may also be supported.
-The principal investigator must demonstrate to the PRF Program Managers, Advisory Board members, and to the scientific or engineering community of reviewers that their proposals are designed with the participation of students as the essential feature.
+The principal investigator must demonstrate that their proposals are designed with the participation of students as the essential feature.
 Poorly crafted proposals that are deemed to be “noncompetitive” will be denied without external review.

 All proposals will undergo a compliance check for the following required elements: